boydhont/LiveBrush/README.md

   ```
 6. Run sketch
 7. Trigger the create function.
 In this case, press "n"
 8. A Java file is ready to be edited.
-Processing nativ functions can be used by calling the "applet" object
+Processing native functions can be used by calling the "applet" object
   ```
   class CircleBrush
   {